nebulastream/nebulastream/docs/design/20240702_sources_and_sinks.md

 # Goals
 - G1: Simplify the source implementations.
 Following the encapsulation principle of OOP, the task of a source should simply be to ingest data and to write that data to a TupleBuffer.
   - addresses P1 and P3
-- G2: Starting a query should be handled by a separate class that simply uses a Source implementation.
+- G2: Starting a query should be handled by a separate class that simply uses a source implementation.
   - addresses P2
 - G3: Handle formatting/parsing separate from ingesting data.
 A data source simply ingests data.
 A formatter/parser formats/parses the raw data according to a specific format.
   - addresses P2
-- G4: Create source/sink registries that enable us to easily create a new source/sik as an internal or external plugin and that returns a constructor given a source/sink name (or enum if feasible).
+- G4: Create source/sink registries that enable us to easily create a new source/sink as an internal or external plugin and that returns a constructor given a source/sink name (or enum if feasible).
   - mainly addresses P1 and P3
 - G5: unify the process of creating data sources and sinks
   - addresses P1, P3, and P5